 Magnetic Resonance Imaging (MRI) is a widely used scanning technique based on Nuclear Magnetic Resonance (NMR).
-When used for medical imaging, the tissue is first magnetized by a strong magnetic field present in the scanner.
-Subsequently the magnetization is manipulated using radio waves and field gradients in order to make it reflect a physiologically relevant parameter when it is measured.
+When used for medical imaging, the tissue is magnetized by a strong magnetic field present in the scanner.
+Subsequently the magnetization is manipulated using radio waves and field gradients to make it reflect a physiologically relevant parameter when it is measured.
 The dynamics are described by the Bloch equations.

 It is challenging to learn the basic MR concepts needed for setting up measurements and interpreting results.
 Fortunately many of the basic aspects can be explored with the Bloch Simulator presented here.
-It can visualize MR experiments and show their effect on the magnetization.
+It can visualize MR experiments their effect on the magnetization.
 It has proven very useful for demonstrations in lectures, for student exercises and for self-study.

-If you are new to MR, you may first want to read a tutorial and experiment with another piece of software, the JavaCompass, that shows the very basics of Magnetic Resonance using familiar compasses and magnets.
+If you are new to MR, you may first want to read a tutorial and experiment with another piece of software, the CompassMR simulator, that shows the very basics of Magnetic Resonance using familiar compasses and magnets.
 When you have also understood the effects of nuclear rotation (spin), causing precession around north rather than vibration through north, you are ready to benefit from the Bloch Simulator presented here.

 The Bloch simulator

 The Bloch simulator was written for educational purposes by Lars G. Hanson who got the ESMRMB InfoRESO award for an early version of the software.
-The smulator is used to explore fundamental aspects of MRI such as precession, resonance, excitation, inhomogeneity and relaxation.
+The simulator is used to explore fundamental aspects of MRI such as precession, resonance, excitation, inhomogeneity and relaxation.
 Important concepts such as rotating frames, weightings, spoilers, spin-echoes, stimulated echoes and driven equilibrium can also be demonstrated using the program.
 Finally, the fundamentals of MR imaging can be shown, i.e. how the similarity between induced phase roll patterns and the structure of the imaged object is reflected in the MR signal.
 Some applications are documented at YouTube, and others here.